 The visitor centre is located within the main entrance to

 the park and introduces the region’s natural and cultural heritage through

 creative displays.
 The centre is open daily with friendly staff on hand to assist with enquiries.

 The shop at the visitor centre sells a range of products,

-including park passes, postcards, posters, clothing and an extensive range of
+including park passes, postcards, souvenirs, outdoor equipment, clothing and an extensive range of

 natural history books.